-While increased traffic is generally good for business, it is useless if the site cannot convert that traffic into actual business.
+While increased traffic is generally good for business, it is useless if the site cannot convert that traffic into an actual business.
 A few simple tweaks are sometimes all that is needed to increase the conversion rate, while an increase in traffic could require a significantly larger investment to realize.

 Your site load speed is miserably slow

 The second mistake is relying on a slow website.
-Nothing frustrates potential clients than a slow service.
+Nothing frustrates potential clients than slow service.
 Ergo, a slow website is similarly compared to the quality of service potential clients expect from the site owner.